Collective Enfranchisement and Lease Extension – Tips and Traps

 - Leaseholders must make arrangements for a Nominee Purchaser and, if forming a company, register at Companies House.

-- Freeholder may request evidence of the title of participating leaseholders, but he must do so within 21 days of receipt of the Initial Notice.
+- Landlord may request additional information, but he must do so within 21 days of receipt of the Initial Notice.

 - The Nominee Purchaser must respond to his request within 21 days.